agherzan/yubikey-full-disk-encryption/README.md

 # Configuration

-## Enable HMAC-SHA1 Challenge-Response mode in your YubiKey
+## Configuring HMAC-SHA1 Challenge-Response slot in YubiKey

 First of all you need to [setup a configuration slot](https://wiki.archlinux.org/index.php/Yubikey#Setup_the_slot) for *YubiKey HMAC-SHA1 Challenge-Response* mode using a command similar to: